It could just be a bad workout. You could just be craving sweets. You might just be down today. But you may just be sleep-deprived

 Own your sleep.
 You’ve earned it.

-Our fast lives have painted sleeping as a luxury.
+Our fast lives have painted slumber as a luxury.
 But it is more than that, and more than a right too.
 The right to sleep may not be forged in legislation, but perhaps that’s because it is so intuitively bound to our being human.
 Demands from all angles keep us occupied and awake often for longer than our bodies can handle, especially when our bodies are active.

 So for the sake of your athletic performance, your overall health, your mental health, and the expression of your humanity, try to get a good night of rest.